 - Encourage you to refinance your loan multiple times.
 This practice leads to higher fees, higher interest rates, and possible prepayment penalties.
 This practice is called loan flipping.

 - Encourage a practice known as equity stripping.
 They tell you to lie on your paperwork or push a loan on you that you can’t afford.

 Look at the periodic cap.
 It’s the limit on interest rate changes at one time.
 Most applicable to those with a variable rate.
-Don’t let the ups and downs of interest rate fluctuations make you seasick.

 While you’re at it, determine the lifetime cap.
 It’s the limit on interest rate changes during the life of the loan.
 Ask your lender which index they use and how often and how much rates are allowed to change.